 Objectives Promote environmental friendly transport options and facilities to reduce pollution from individual car use.
 Applicability Generally applicable to all building developments.
-Baseline Standard - Requirements 3-5(a) 1 credit can be scored for design that provides good access (<800m walking distance) to public transport networks such as MRT/LRT stations or bus stops.
-3-5(b) 1 credit can be scored for provision of covered walkway to facilitate connectivity and the use of public transport.
-3-5(c) 1 credit can be scored for provision of infrastructure for electric charging stations to at least 10% of available parking spaces.
-Provision of minimum of isolator with 7kWp charger 3-5(d) 1 credit can be scored for provision of electric vehicle charging stations and priority parking lots within the development.
+Baseline Standard - Requirements 3-5(a) 1 credit can be scored for design that provides good access (<800m walking distance) to public transport networks such as MRT/LRT stations or bus stops. . , ored for provision of core use of public transport. vered walkway to facilitate stations to at least ructure for electric charging king spaces.
+Provision of 3-5(d) 1 credit can be scored for provision of electric vehicle charging stations and priority parking lots within the development.
 Provision of minimum of isolator with 7kWp charger Extent of coverage: Minimum 1 number priority parking bays for every 100 carpark lots.
 EV chargers - 1 for every 200 parking bays.
 (Cap at 3) 3-5(e) Up to 1 credit can be scored for the provision of covered/sheltered bicycles parking lots with rack / locking bar.
 Extent of Coverage: Bicycles parking lot: Minimum 10 number and maximum 50 numbers of bicycle parking lot.
 Shower Facilities: Minimum 1 number for every 100 regular occupant and additional 1 for every 150 occupants.
+(Cap at 7) 3-5 (f) Up to 3 credits for the ne building within 800m of 5 basic service, not limited Place of worship.
+Hardware Store Beauty Salon Bank Bharmanu Supermarket Sebasi Hospital / Clinics Community Control PharmacyConvenience grocery SchoolLibrary Community CentrePark Post Office Daycare Centre Night Market • Laundry Senior Care Facility 5 Documentary For 3-5(a) Evidences

-(Cap at 7) Documentary Evidences For 3-5(a) Evidences Site layout plan in the context of the surrounding area showing the location of the development site and walking path to the location of the MRT/LRT stations and bus stops not more than 800m.
-Proposed bus-stop details drawing.
-For 3-5(b) Site layout plan showing the connection of covered walkway from the development to the MRT/LRT stations or bus stops.
-Extracts of the tender specification showing the requirement to provide covered walkway.
+- Site layout plan in the context of the surrounding area showing the location of the development site and walking path to the location of the MRT/LRT stations and bus stops not more than 800m. - Proposed bus-stop details drawing.

+- Site layout plan showing the connection of covered walkway from the development to the MRT/LRT stations or bus stops. - Extracts of the tender specification showing the requirement to provide covered walkway.